MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 Microsoft Edge preview channels (Beta, Dev, and Canary) provide a sneak peek into what is coming next in the WebView2 Runtime.
 Test your WebView2 app regularly against a  Microsoft Edge preview channel, and update your app or [report issues](https://github.com/MicrosoftEdge/WebViewFeedback) if issues arise.
 Canary is the recommended preview channel, because it ships at the fastest cadence and has the newest APIs.

-To help you decide which channel is right, navigate to [Overview of the Microsoft Edge channels](/deployedge/microsoft-edge-channels).
+To help you decide which channel is right, see [Overview of the Microsoft Edge channels](/deployedge/microsoft-edge-channels).
 You can [Download Microsoft Edge Insider Channels](https://www.microsoftedgeinsider.com/download) on your test environment, and use `regkey` or environment variables to indicate the channel preference for your testing app.

-For more information, navigate to [CreateCoreWebView2EnvironmentWithOptions](/microsoft-edge/webview2/reference/win32/webview2-idl#createcorewebview2environmentwithoptions).
+See [CreateCoreWebView2EnvironmentWithOptions](/microsoft-edge/webview2/reference/win32/webview2-idl#createcorewebview2environmentwithoptions).
 You can also use WebDriver to automate WebView2 testing, as described in [Automate, and test WebView2 with Microsoft Edge Driver](../how-to/webdriver.md).

 ### Feature-detect when using recent APIs